mabuu2000/vietnam-rental-price-analysist/README.md

 1. Which districts command the highest rental premiums?
 <img width="1256" height="713" alt="image" src="https://github.com/user-attachments/assets/7f113667-3d7c-40af-99f6-93ea22d8128f" />

-- Could be obvious, but the central and historical urban districts in HCM and Hanoi have the hight valuations, this could be from the proximity to major commercial hubs, which drives the value up.
-This also explain the Hoi An situation.
+- Could be obvious, but the central and historical urban districts in HCM and Hanoi have the highest valuations, this could be from the proximity to major commercial hubs, which drives the value up.
+This also explains the Hoi An situation.
 Quận 5 leads the market at 0.51M VND/m², followed closely by Hoàn Kiếm (Hà Nội) at 0.45M VND/m² and Quận 10 (HCM) at 0.42M VND/m².
-- For high capital investors, they can develop smaller luxury apartments in district 5 or Hoan Kiem to maximize the return on those expensive square meters.
+- For high capital investors, they can develop smaller luxury apartments in District 5 or Hoan Kiem to maximize the return on those expensive square meters.
 For value investors, the nearby districts or cities in those provinces where the price is close to those premium zones can be targeted.
 This can help them secure a lower acquisition cost while still benefiting from the central hubs.

 2. What is the financial impact of street-facing frontage versus alleyway locations?
 <img width="1260" height="690" alt="image" src="https://github.com/user-attachments/assets/1ff47fe8-35b5-48f9-bfa1-e550740429a5" />

 - The value of the street-facing frontage is much higher than the alleyway, this trend is pretty much consistent.
 In big cities such as Hanoi, the cost of a rental unit facing the street is 0.31M VND/m² and the cost of a rental unit in an alley is 0.25M VND/m².
 Similarly, Ho Chi Minh's streetfacing frontage costs 0.27M VND/m² vs 0.18M VND/m².
 So for commercial rentals, the pricing has to be justified here for the availability.
 - But for residentials, the alleyway is much more affordable.
-This means that investors can rent these properties and renovate them, which can attract a customers to rent them with a higher price than the initial rental price.
+This means that investors can rent these properties and renovate them, which can attract customers to rent them at a higher price than the initial rental price.

 3. What property configurations dominate market supply, and how does bedroom count influence pricing?
 - The market is heavily leaning towards the smaller units, with 1 bedroom properties making up the majority of listings (1,191 units).
 Also, the pricing trend is pretty obvious for standard residential units (1-4 bedrooms).